darlinghq/darling-docs/src/internals/basics/system-call-emulation.md

   legality of such endeavor), at least the files mentioned above need to be different.

 * Inability to run software making direct system calls.
-This includes Go applications and some UPX packed executables.
+This includes some old UPX-packed executables.
+In the past, software written in Go also belonged in this group, but this is no longer the case.
 Note that [Apple provides no support](https://developer.apple.com/library/content/qa/qa1118/_index.html) for making direct system calls (which is effectively very similar to distributing statically linked executables described in the article) and